‘The season is over’: Greece prays for tourism as islanders sift through the ashes

 Work is under way to prevent flooding with irrigation channels to steer rainwater away from settlements, the deputy mayor said, stressing the importance of properly clearing the area of debris and carefully planning how the forests should be regrown.

 Noting that a discussion around better forest management must take place, Mr Taraslias criticised a belief among officials that preserving nature meant not cutting a single more tree than necessary.
-“We must find a way to clean the forests” rather than allow them to become dense with flammable pine needles, he said.
+“We must find a way to clean the forests,” he said, rather than allow them to become dense with flammable pine needles.

 But some of the island’s residents, encouraged by the huge community push to fight this month’s wildfires – and who currently risk breaking the law by cutting down trees to create firebreaks – are eager to ensure that Rhodes does not suffer such a tragedy again.

-“We have to better protect the forests … for our children, for our futures,” said Pantelis, driving through the incinerated landscape as embers smouldered and firefighting planes flew in the skies above.
+“We have to better protect the forests, for our children, for our futures,” said Pantelis, driving through the incinerated landscape as embers smouldered and firefighting planes flew in the skies above.
 “We cannot wait for the government.
 We should take our future into our own hands.”

 Join our commenting forum